iesahin/xvc/book/src/ref/xvc-pipeline-export.md

 # Examples

 You can export the pipeline you created to a JSON or YAML file to edit and restore using [`xvc pipeline import`](/ref/xvc-pipeline-import/).
-This allows to fix typos and update commands in place.
+This allows to fix typos and update commands in place, and see pipeline internals for debugging.

 ```admonition warning
 Xvc doesn't guarantee that the format of these files will be compatible across versions.
 You can use these files to share pipeline definitions but it may not be a good way to store pipeline definitions for longer periods.